How to Make Banking and Financial Operations Efficient (with Automation)

 When asked why customers started using a neobank compared to a traditional bank, 32% of survey respondents listed price and easy access as reasons, while 30% said the speed of service.

-Neobanks have accomplished this with relative ease, but still carry with them operational debt from inefficient processes that have been scaled — like large operations teams for processes like customer support, customer complaints, sending new cards, reactivating locked accounts, and other processes.
+Neobanks have accomplished this with relative ease, but still carry operational debt from inefficient processes that have been scaled — like large operations teams for processes like customer support, customer complaints, sending new cards, reactivating locked accounts, and other processes.

 Wondering how we help some of the world’s most popular fintech start-ups scale down on operational debt?
 We’ll show you!